HorizonIITM/summer-school-2021/week-03/bh-and-gw/README.md

 _Duration : 1 hour_

-- Binary Black Holes, Gravitational Waves, History
+- From Einstein to LIGO
-- LIGO
+- LIGO and other GW detectors
-- The current observed GW candidates
+- Gravitational Wave Catalogue

 - **Break (~ 10 mins)**